nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 defense is behaving as expected, to minimize the influence of simplifying assumptions.

-However, it is not ethical, or even possible, to run high-resolution traffic analysis attacks on the entire Tor network.
-But, it is both ethical and possible to run small scale experiments that target only your own clients, who will only use your own Tor relays that support your new padding machines.
+However, it is not ethical, or necessarily possible, to run high-resolution traffic analysis attacks on the entire Tor network.
+But it is both ethical and possible to run small scale experiments that target only your own clients, who will only use your own Tor relays that support your new padding machines.

 We provide the `MiddleNodes` torrc directive to enable this, which will allow